bcit-ltc/infrastructure-documentation/docs/0_dev-workflow/deployment-release.md

 If you don't see any namespaces, troubleshoot before moving on.

-If everything looks good, you're ready to make deployment configuration files!
+If everything looks good, you're ready to make your configuration files!

 ### Skaffold

-[Skaffold](https://skaffold.dev) is a tool that helps create and test deployment files.
-By setting a default registry and connecting to a remote cluster, you can validate that your deployment creates resources as expected.
+[Skaffold](https://skaffold.dev) is a tool that helps create and test deployment configuration files.
+By setting a default registry and connecting to a remote cluster, you can validate that your deployment will create the resources that you expect.

 !!! tip "Getting Started with Skaffold"